pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

   caption="Tree of Vertebrates, from Ernst Haeckel's The Evolution of Man, fifth edition, London, 1910"
 %}

-Originally, evolution pressured certain animals to grow large brains and walk upright.
+The story here is that at some point, evolution pressured certain animals to grow large brains and walk upright.
 Then, they started to develop and use tools.
 These tools further expanded their mental and physical faculties, which in turn helped make these creatures even smarter.
 Being smarter meant better tools, which again made them smarter, and eventually they developed the digital computer.

-If we see tools as an extension of our selves, is it a stretch to say that the *homo sapiens* branch of this tree represents a *single cyber-physical* organism?

 ## There is no such thing as AGI

 In pop culture, "artificial general intelligence" (AGI) is thought to be a sentient entity forged from silicon suddenly announced to the world in a press release by Big Tech Corp.
 It is thought that this AGI will have far superior capabilities to humans and will likely be uncontrollable.
+A Singularity follows when this AGI masters the ability to improve *itself*, without any human intervention.
-I argue that there is not and never will be such a thing.
+I argue that there is not, and never will be, such an AGI.

+## Powerful machines augment human intelligence

 Rather, I think the situation we are in resembles a slowly evolving symbiosis of increasingly intelligent humans and machines.
 We are constantly making new powerful tools that further empower our own general intelligence---which I think of as *artificially augmented general intelligence* (AAGI for short?).